Chapmip/micropython-stm32-iol/README.md

 * The return value (`bit_field_value`) is shifted right as necessary to ensure that its least significant bit corresponds to the least significant bit of the contiguous bit field in the STM32 register.

-*Note that this adoption of the Python "slicing" notation `[a:b]` is convenient for bit fields but, by design, is inconsistent with the general Python approach to the slicing of objects, in which `a` is always a starting position and `b` is **one greater** than the finishing position (i.e. not included).
-This is unfortunate but pragmatic, as references in the STM32 documentation to bit fields within registers (such as "TIMx_CR1[9:8]" for the 2 bit CKD clock division value) always include the upper bit value within the bit field, so it would be confusing to do otherwise.*
+*Note that this adaptation of the Python "slicing" notation `[a:b]` is convenient for bit fields but, by design, is inconsistent with the general Python approach to the slicing of objects, in which `a` is always a starting position and `b` is **one greater** than the finishing position (i.e. not included).
+This is unfortunate but a pragmatic choice, as references in the STM32 documentation to bit fields within registers (such as "TIMx_CR1[9:8]" for the 2 bit CKD clock division value) always include the upper bit value within the bit field, so it would be confusing to do otherwise.*

 ### `iol.Reg[high:low]` for write